animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 The Sun exerts a gravitational acceleration on the human only once, and the Earth's gravity accounts for it.
 However, the Sun also exerts a gravitational acceleration on the Earth, inducing the angular trajectory.
 That extra sun-directed acceleration is not accounted for, and so the human's weight is affected by the relative direction of that acceleration.

 That acceleration is the Sun's gravitational acceleration but minus the Earth's momentum acceleration-resistance in the orbit's tangent direction.
-In other words, the Earth's angular acceleration around the Sun.
 That's an imperceptibly small, but physically real, amount.
+What is that sun-directed component of acceleration called?
+It's distinct from "angular acceleration" I think.

 #